 Edit

-for both Heimdall and Bor as needed.5
+config.toml for both Heimdall and Bor as needed.5

 Update service config user permissions

-sed -i ‘s/User=heimdall/User=root/g’ /lib/systemd/system/heimdalld.service
+sed -i ‘s/User=heimdall/User=root/g’ /lib/systemd/system/heimdalld.servicesed -i ‘s/User=bor/User=root/g’ /lib/systemd/system/bor.service6

 Start Heimdall

-sudo service heimdalld start
+sudo service heimdalld start7

 Wait for Heimdall to sync